-Written by Sumit Sethi on Wednesday 13 September 2017
+Written by Sumit Sethi, Guest Blogger on Wednesday 13 September 2017

 Apple unveiled their latest iPhone range yesterday to mark the tenth anniversary of their iPhone series.
 The range includes the iPhone 8, iPhone 8 Plus, with the top marque being the iPhone X. For the last few weeks, I have been busy making the decision on whether to upgrade or not without knowing the official specs, features or even the look of the new iPhone, and following yesterday’s unveiling, I regard the iPhone X as the new iPhone.